-Uber is available in Japan—but only in limited areas and not in the way you’re used to.
+Uber is available in Japan, but only in limited areas.

-Most Japanese people use trains, buses, or other taxi apps instead of Uber.
+Most locals use trains, buses, or domestic taxi apps instead of Uber.

-Taxi fares in Japan are fixed and regulated, so price transparency is not a major issue.
+Taxi fares are regulated, so price transparency isn’t an issue.

 Is Uber Available in Japan?
 What Tourists Need to Know